-Remark.
-The last proof exhibits the main technical difference between oneparameter processes and multidimensional-parameter processes in what concerns the study of the regularity of the distribution of the maximum.
-The random field $\{X^t(s) : s \in S, s \neq t\}$ is constructed after Gaussian regression and renormalization.
-In the multidimensional-parameter case, it does not have a limit as $s \rightarrow t$ ; the paths present a "helix behavior" as one approaches point t.
+The last proof exhibits the main technical difference between one-parameter processes and multidimensional parameter ones, in what concerns the study of the regularity of the distribution of the maximum.
+The random field $\{X^t(s): s \in S, s \neq t\}$ is constructed after Gaussian regression and re-normalization.
+In the multidimensional parameter case, it does not have a limit as $s \to t$, the paths present a "helix behavior" as one approaches the point t.
 In the one-dimensional parameter case, this new process can be extended continuously to s = t, and the extension also preserves a part of the regularity of the original process.
-So we are able to iterate the procedure, renormalize, and continue in this way.
+So, we are able to iterate the procedure, re-normalize again, and continue in this way.
 This is the basis of the proof of Theorem 7.3 that we are unable to reproduce for general Gaussian random fields.

-7.1. (a) Check the following inequalities:
+Exercises EXERCISE 7.1. (a) Check the following inequalities: